 GDC: Game Developers Conference

-Mostly for bigger game developers, but often attended by indie developers too.
+Mostly for bigger game developers, but also includes the Indie Games Festival (IGF) for indie developers.
 The 2017 edition also included a Virtual Reality Developers Conference.

 The world's biggest pure Demoscene party.

 (23 - 29 April 2018, Berlin, Germany)